Explore ViiV Healthcare

 Positive Action for Women

-With the help of leaders and communities across the country, in 2016, ViiV Healthcare spoke with women living with HIV and commissioned ethnographic research to learn more about the experiences of Black women and their networks.
-From this listening, we determined women of color living with HIV are heavily impacted by isolation at three levels:
+In 2016, ViiV Healthcare spoke with women living with HIV and commissioned ethnographic research in New Orleans to learn more about the experiences of Black women and HIV networks of support and care.
+We reviewed literature and conducted an up-to-date epidemiology profile to better understand trends in time, geography and solutions for women of color living with HIV.
+Through this listening, it was clear that women of color living with HIV are heavily impacted by isolation at three levels:

 - Isolation from their friends, family and peers as a result of fear and HIV stigma;

 - Isolation among service providers and in local planning efforts, which often do not consider the needs of women living with HIV;